bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_intro Introduction %}

-The lighthouse positioning system uses the SteamVR basestations of Valve Inc and the lighthouse deck on the Crazyflie.
-With this system, the crazyflie can estimate its own X, Y and Z in a global coordinate system.
+The Lighthouse positioning system uses the SteamVR Base stations of Valve Inc. and the Lighthouse deck on the Crazyflie.
+With this system, the Crazyflie can estimate its own X, Y and Z in a global coordinate system.
-{% img Two basestation, one crazyflei ; wide; /images/tutorials/getting_started_with_lighthouse/two_basestations_one_crazyflie.jpg %}
+{% img Two basestation, one crazyflie ; wide; /images/tutorials/getting_started_with_lighthouse/two_basestations_one_crazyflie.jpg %}

 {% endsi_intro %}

 {% si_step  Prerequisites %}

 Make sure that you have the following available:
 * [A Crazyflie 2.X](https://store.bitcraze.io/products/crazyflie-2-1).
-Make sure to update it to the latest firmware release in warm-boot to flash the lighthouse deck.
+Make sure to update it to [the latest firmware release in warm-boot](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/2021.3/userguides/userguide_client/#firmware-upgrade) to flash the Lighthouse deck.
 This means that you should not put it in bootloader mode, but program while it is connected.
 * [A Lighthouse deck](https://store.bitcraze.io/products/lighthouse-positioning-deck).
 For mounting the Lighthouse deck check out the {% id_link getting-started-expansion-decks %} tutorial.
 * Two SteamVR Bsestations.
-We advise the version 2.0 but version 1.0 is also compatible.
+We advise to buy version 2.0 but version 1.0 is also compatible.
 * [A Crazyradio PA](https://store.bitcraze.io/products/crazyradio-pa)
 * The latest version of the [Crazyflie client](https://github.com/bitcraze/crazyflie-clients-python/releases)